0xor0ne/awesome-list/README.md

 - ["A Quick Dive Into The Linux Kernel Page Allocator"][1098]
 - ["A Series of io_uring pbuf Vulnerabilities"][1083]
 - ["Accidentally Uncovering a Seven Years Old Vulnerability in the Linux Kernel"][1021]
+- ["All You Need Is MCP - LLMs Solving a DEF CON CTF Finals Challenge"][1142]
 - ["Analyzing IOS Kernel Panic Logs"][1037]
 - ["Android: Scudo"][1070]
 - ["APPROTECT Bypass on NRF52832"][1139]